emmkimme/node-require-extended/README.md

 # Webpack
-We suggest to surround some method calls by 'webpack_ignore_start' / 'webpack_ignore_end' comments.
+We suggest to surround some method calls by '{ /* webpack_ignore_start */' / '/* webpack_ignore_end */ }' comments.
 In order to skip them when webpack generate the bundle.
+/!\ notice the '{' and '}' usage in comment in order to workaround TypeScript limitation: https://github.com/microsoft/TypeScript/issues/32813

 ``` js
 { /* webpack_ignore_start */